-Second, we show that the incentive contract facilitates access to credit and financial inclusion of high -risk borrowers.
-These borrowers exhibit relatively low credit scores, are often discouraged from applying for credit, face a high likelihood of being rejected when they apply, and they face harsh price and non-price terms when they obtain credit.
-High-risk borrowers prefer the incentive contract in our setting because of the lower loan rate.
-Furthermore, they manage to exert additional effort, which results "like magic" in significantly lower ex post default rates.
+Second, we contribute to the literature on access to credit and financial inclusion.
+High risk borrowers are often discouraged from applying for credit, face a high likelihood of being rejected if they apply, or they suffer harsh price and non-price loan terms if they receive credit.
+In our setting, they manage to exert additional effort, which results "like magic" in significantly lower ex post default rates.
 Our result complements Keys, Mukherjee, Seru and Vig (2010) who find that ex ante riskier borrowers with incomplete documentation, whose mortgages get securitized, become ex post safer through additional screening.
-In our setting, ex ante riskier borrower become ex post safer.
-This transformation occurs as they respond to the incentive, increasing their effort and, in turn, effectively lowering their likelihood of default.
-Furthermore, we show that the lender attracts an increased share of high-risk borrowers over time, while it manages to reduce the ex-post default rates.
-In summary, the incentive contract improves access to credit and promotes financial inclusion, while reducing ex post credit risk.
+Our result is also consistent with evidence on hidden action in credit markets.
+Karlan and Zinman (2009) show that repayment behavior is influenced by contract terms that affect borrowers' incentives to exert unobservable repayment effort.
+In our setting, borrowers under the electricity-linked contract increase their repayment likelihood through greater financial discipline or planning effort, which the threat of service disconnection likely helps motivate.
+The incentive contract improves access to credit, while reducing ex post credit risk.
 This effect is noteworthy because a democratization of credit is often accompanied by increases in consumer defaults and bankruptcies (Livshits, Mac Gee, and Tertilt, 2016).

-Third, we contribute to the literature of emerging markets by exploring the institutional setting of Brazil, one of the Top 10 largest economies based on GDP and a large emerging country.
-Brazil exhibits strong income and wealth inequality and its credit market is characterized by a relatively high level of asymmetric information, high default risk, high loan interest rates, and weak enforcement (Cortes and Marcondes, 2018).
-Garber, Mian, Ponticelli and Sufi (2024) provide evidence that credit expansion programs promoted by government banks resulted in more credit to financially weaker borrowers.
+Similar to our work, part of this literature focuses on emerging markets.
+Bachas et al. (2021) show enhancements in financial services can improve savings and repayment.
+Introducing debit cards to Mexican cash transfer recipients-who already held bank accounts-led to a significant increase in formal savings, driven by reduced transaction and monitoring costs.
+As in our setting, the intervention did not alter income, but prompted households to better manage their finances and shift consumption patterns in ways that enhance financial outcomes.
+Garber, Mian, Ponticelli and Sufi (2024) provide evidence that credit expansion programs promoted by government banks in Brazil resulted in more credit to financially weaker borrowers.
 However, this increase is associated with higher consumption volatility and lower average consumption levels.
-The effects we document in this paper show that incentive contracts can effectively help to reduce default risk, increase financial inclusion, and potentially welfare.
+The effects we document show that incentive contracts can effectively help to reduce default risk, increase financial inclusion, and potentially welfare.